 The first SRATS was completed in 2006 as ‘proof of principle’ vehicles for the US Defense Advanced Research Projects Agency (DARPA), creating much interest among special forces members.
 The US military was ready to order over 100 of them in the first phase.
 Still, interest expanded beyond the special forces, and the Army’s Rapid Equipping Force (REF) was interested in producing thousands of these vehicles.
 This potential motivated the SRATS developer to approach BAE Systems to the team to develop and produce a new armored version with upgraded abilities.

 SRATS vs. HMMWV

 The armored SRATS carrier is designed to bridge the gap between the current military vehicle HMMWV (Humvee) and the dismounted soldier, providing support and logistics for small infantry elements.
-It means to negotiate on and off-road convoy escort and mobility, carry out stealth recon missions, extract high-value assets from difficult locations and conduct fast pursuit off and on-road, and be able to withstand gunfire.
+It means to negotiate on and off-road convoy escort and mobility, carry out stealth recon missions, extract high-value assets from difficult locations, conduct fast pursuit off and on-road, and withstand gunfire.

 In both configurations, the SRATS carrier can carry a payload of 4,000 lbs (1.814 t.), including four passengers at full gear.
 The carrier is powered by AM General 6.5 V8 turbo diesel engine rated at 300 hp and 505 lb/ft torque.
 It uses standard fuel tanks to sustain operation at 375 miles (60- km) or accommodate larger fuel tanks for an extended range.